Prepping for When Flooding Strikes

 Non-Electric Heater

-When you are planning to hunker down in your home while waiting out the flood, you’re going to need some way of staying warm.
+When you’re planning to hunker down in your home while waiting out the flood, you’ll need some way of staying warm.
 Get yourself a non-electric heater like a propane heater to do the trick.
-Be careful as most propane heaters must be used outdoors.
+Be careful because most propane heaters must be used outdoors.
+How To Heat Your Home In An Emergency

 Evacuation Bag

-There’s always the possibility that you may have to evacuate your home, so you will need to have gathered enough supplies and essentials ahead of time and set aside if you need to leave in a hurry.
+There’s always the possibility that you may have to evacuate your home, so you’ll need to have gathered enough supplies and essentials ahead of time and set aside if you need to leave in a hurry.
+You can call it a bug-out bag, a grab-and-go bag, or a 72-hour kit.
+No matter what it’s called, it needs to contain those things you’ll need for the first 72 hours of the emergency.

 Protect Your Documents

 Get yourself a water/fireproof chest that you can store all your important documents, computer memory cards, and smaller valuables that you don’t want to be misplaced.
 Gather your marriage certificate, birth certificates, insurance information, and other documents that you don’t want to lose.
-In case you missed my post, How To Compile My FREE Emergency Binder Download
+In case you missed my post, Emergency Binder

 When You’re Forced to Evacuate…